cdaringe/rad/assets/site/0005-manual.md

 export const tasks: Tasks = { build };
 ```

-this is a _pretty_ basic function task. when you get to the [`toolkit`](#toolkit)
+This is a pretty basic function task.
+When you get to the [`toolkit`](#toolkit)
-section, you will see the other _interesting_ utilities provided to do great
+section, you will see the other interesting utilities provided to do great
 things with!
+You can of course also simply run rad, and introspect the toolkit
+API if you are using a deno plugin in your code editor!

-#### make tasks
+#### Make tasks

-make tasks are in honor of [gnu make](https://www.gnu.org/software/make/). our
+Make tasks are in honor of [gnu make](https://www.gnu.org/software/make/).
+Our
-make task is not nearly feature complete with a proper make task--but it does have one essential
+make task is not feature complete with a proper make task--but it does have one essential
 core parity--providing an api to access _only files that have changed_ since the
-last task run. more speficially, if offers an api to access only files that have been
+last task run.
+More specifically, it offers an API to access only files that have been
-modified _since_ the `target` has been last modified.
+modified _since_ the `target` has been last modified. `target` is make-speak for
+an output file.
-of course, it also exposes _all_ files specified by your prerequisites
+Our make tasks also exposes _all_ files specified by your prerequisites
-as well. one _essential_ difference between our make task and proper-make tasks
+as well.
+One _essential_ difference between our make task and proper-make tasks
 is that your `onMake` function will _still run_ even if
 no files have changed since the make `target` has changed--it is up to you to
 _do nothing_ in the task handler if no work is warranted.
+How do you know if
+know work is warranted?
+You can consult the `changedPrereqs` iterator or the
+`getChangedPrereqFilenames` function--both can signal to you changes that have
+occurred since the `target`'s last modification.

-let's take inspiration from a make task in our very own source project--the build
+Let us take inspiration from a make task in our very own source project--the build
-for this website. here's a simplified version:
+for this very website.
+Here is a simplified version:

 ```ts
 // rad.ts